HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs.md

 ### Generating and uploading user session data usage in metrics format
 To generate the user session data usage in metrics format, the report include session data that has been encrypted for each user session.
 The `deploymentId` can be found in the My HCLSoftware Portal after clicking the deployment card in the URL; for example, `https://my.hcltechsw.com/deployments/pzneck8m`.
 In this case, `pzneck8m` represents the `deploymentId` as illustrated in the example URL.

-Use the following command to generate usage metrics from the user session data, specifying the appropriate `startDate`, `endDate` and `deploymentId` values:
+Use the following command to generate usage metrics from the user session data.
+Make sure to specify the appropriate `startDate`, `endDate` and `deploymentId` values.

 ```sh
 kubectl exec -it <release name>-license-manager-0 -n <namespace> -- java -jar UserSessionReporting.jar GenerateMetricFile <YYYY-MM-DD> <YYYY-MM-DD> <deploymentId>